MossabArektout/Microservices-with-spring-cloud/README.md

-# Microservice Architecture Practice Application
+# Microservice Architecture with Full Observability Stack

-This project demonstrates the implementation of a microservices architecture using Spring Boot and Spring Cloud technologies.
-It incorporates key components of a modern distributed system, including a service registry, API gateway, configuration service, and inter-service communication.
+This project demonstrates the implementation of a modern microservices architecture using Spring Boot and Spring Cloud technologies, enhanced with comprehensive observability using Prometheus, Grafana, and OpenTelemetry

 ---

 ## Architecture Overview

-### Components
+### Core Components

 1. **Spring Cloud Gateway**:
    - Serves as the single entry point for clients.